grounds/grounds-exec/README.md

 ### Tests

-Tests will also run inside `docker` containers with the same environment as the CI server.
+Tests will also run inside Docker containers with the same environment as the CI server.

 To run the test suite:

     make test

-To run specific test files or add a flag for `mocha` you can specify `TEST_OPTS`:
+To run specific test files or add a flag for [mocha](http://mochajs.org/) you can specify `TEST_OPTS`:

     TEST_OPTS="test/utils.js" make test